Connect with us

 Newsome knows how grueling it would be for him, but for now, his focus is just on Meralco and helping his team advance to the Final Four.

-But the crew is even hungrier to reach the semifinals, especially after missing out on accomplishing as much in the PBA after falling to Justin Brownlee and Ginebra in a best-of-3 quarterfinal series that went the distance.
+But the crew is even hungrier to reach the semifinals, especially after missing out on the feat in the PBA after falling to Justin Brownlee and Ginebra in a best-of-3 quarterfinal series that went the distance.

 The winner between Meralco and New Taipei will join B.League teams Hiroshima and Ryukyu plus P. League+ outfit Taoyuan in the EASL Final Four, which is slated March 7-9 at the Studio City Events Center in Macau.